ASHA Website Search Tips

 How to Refine Results

-Refinements are categories which allow the ASHA search engine to display results corresponding to certain criteria (e.g. source and year).
-To apply a refinement, select any displayed grouping under the headings Source, ASHA Practice Policy, Year, Type, or Topic.
-Note: The number in parenthesis to the left of the grouping shows how many results fall under it.
+To narrow your search results to a specific part of the site, select any grouping under the headings Source or Publication Date on the left.
+Note: The number in parenthesis to the left of each grouping shows how many results fall under it.

-For example, to display ASHA journal articles published in 2009 about swallowing, enter swallowing in the search box, select ASHA Journals in Source and 2009 in Year.
-You can also exclude a category by selecting the X next to the category.
+For example, to display ASHA journal articles published in 2013 about swallowing, enter swallowing in the search box, select Journal Articles in Source and 2013 in Publication Date.
+You can also exclude a grouping by selecting the exclude icon that appears when you hover over the grouping.

 By default, the ASHA search engine finds pages that match all search terms in a query.
 Below are operators that can be used to conduct more specific searches.